sasha-pivovarov/caw-coref-errors/README.md

-## Word-Level Coreference Resolution
+## Conjunction-Aware Word-Level Coreference Resolution
+Conjunction-Aware Word-Level Coreference Resolution (🦅 CAW-coref) improves upon the Word-Level Coreference Resolution architecture (WL-coref) and was accepted to CRAC 2023.
+The paper is available [here](https://arxiv.org/abs/2310.06165).
+CAW-coref improves upon WL-coref by 0.9% CONLL F1 score, without sacrificing computational efficiency.

+### Disclaimer
-This is a repository with the code to reproduce the experiments described in the paper of the same name, which was accepted to EMNLP 2021.
-The paper is available [here](https://aclanthology.org/2021.emnlp-main.605/).
+This repository is a fork of the Word-Level Coreference Resolution [repository](https://github.com/vdobrovolskii/wl-coref), which contains the code to reproduce the experiments described in the paper of the same name.
+This original paper is available [here](https://aclanthology.org/2021.emnlp-main.605/).

+### List of Changes w.r.t.
+Word-Level Coreference Resolution
+- Updated the Python and Torch version.
+- Changed `convert_to_heads.py` to pick the Coordinating Conjunction as head-word for conjoined entities, as described in the Conjunction-Aware Word-Level Coreference Resolution paper.
+- [Share CAW-coref model weights](https://www.dropbox.com/scl/fi/yhtf9h9sml91qs8sazdx6/roberta_-e20_2023.09.08_16.14-_release.pt?rlkey=kf60obnpqjyelsg7019g92kv5&dl=0), which improves upon WL-coref by 0.9% CONLL F1 score.

 ### Table of contents
 1. [Preparation](#preparation)